mongodb/docs-app-services/source/mongodb/limitations-data-lakes.rst

 - You can only access a Data Lake from a :ref:`system function <system-functions>`.

-- You cannot connect to a Data Lake via the wire protocol.
+- You cannot connect to a Data Lake via the :ref:`wire protocol <wire-protocol>`.

 - You cannot define :ref:`roles and permissions <define-roles-and-permissions>` for a Data Lake.